tyoung3/sw/README.md

 swgo script
 -----------

-The bash script, swgo, will build and run the Generated GO program from a network definition:
+The bash script, swgo, will generate and run a GO program from a network definition:
 ```
   .../nds/hw.sw
 (Hello) <string- (World);